 A large literature examines demand-side barriers to product adoption.
 In this paper, we examine supply-side barriers in a setting with limited contract enforcement.
-We model the relationship between a producer and its vendors, which features credit constraints and limited contract enforcement.
-We solve for the optimal self-enforcing arrangement and show that it can be implemented by providing vendors with a line of credit and the option to buy additional units at a fixed price.
-Moreover, the structure of the arrangement is optimal both for profit-maximizing firms and for non-profit organizations with limited resources.
+We model the relationship between a distributor and its credit-constrained vendors.
+We show that the optimal self-enforcing arrangement can be implemented by providing vendors with a line of credit and the option to buy additional units at a fixed price.
+Moreover, the structure of this arrangement is optimal both for profit-maximizing firms and for non-profit organizations with limited resources.
 We test the arrangement using a field experiment in rural Uganda.
 We find that the model-implied optimal arrangement increased distribution significantly compared to a standard contract.
-However, growth was lower than predicted by the model due to (i) an unwillingness to extend credit to customers and (ii) the lack of a reliable savings technology.
+However, growth was lower than predicted by the model because vendors (i) were unwilling to extend credit to customers, and (ii) did not have access to a reliable savings technology.
 We discuss several recent technological innovations that help to overcome both of these challenges.

 Keywords: Product Adoption Puzzle, Relational Contracting, Dynamic Incentives